 - Complete an RN to BSN application form.

 - An earned diploma or associate degree in nursing from a state approved, nationally accredited nursing program.

 - Hold a current, unencumbered registered nursing license.

 - Becker College will honor the Massachusetts Department of Higher Education Nursing Education Transfer policy.

 - Upon review and evaluation by the Nursing Department, nursing credits awarded will be applied to the pre-admission requirements.

 - In order for previous nursing course work to be awarded credits, the applicant must be compliant with Nursing Education Transfer Policies.

 - Their Pre-licensure nursing program official transcripts reviewed for comparability and relevance to the Becker College ASN required nursing courses.

-*Recent ASN or diploma program graduates, providing they meet all other admission criteria, maybe conditionally accepted and allowed to enroll into the courses offered in the first semester of the RN to BSN program.
-However, a current MA licensure is necessary to be accepted into the RN to BSN program and in order to progress into the second semester.
+*Recent ASN or diploma program graduates, providing they meet all other admission criteria, may be conditionally accepted and allowed to enroll into the courses offered in the first semester of the RN to BSN program.
+However, a current unencumbered RN license is necessary to be accepted into the RN to BSN program and in order to progress into the second semester.

 Nursing Program Promotion and Progression criteria and specific nursing program policies are detailed in the Becker College Nursing Student Handbook.